Sam H. Harris Theatre

 The Sam H. Harris Theatre, originally the Candler Theatre, was a theater within the Candler Building, at 226 West 42nd Street, in the Theater District of Midtown Manhattan in New York City.
 Opened in 1914, the 1,200-seat theater was designed by Thomas W. Lamb and built for Asa Griggs Candler, who leased it to George M. Cohan, Sam H. Harris, and George Kleine.
 Although the theater was intended to host both movies and legitimate Broadway productions, it functioned exclusively as a movie theater after 1933.
 The theater's auditorium was demolished by 1998.
 The only remnant of the former theater is its 42nd Street facade, which has been used by the Madame Tussauds New York museum since 2000.

-The theater was located in the rear of the Candler Building at 226 West 42nd Street and was accessed through the building's western wings.
+The theater was located in the rear of the Candler Building and was accessed through the building's western wings.
 The auditorium was decorated in the Italian Renaissance style, with seats across two levels.
 There were originally four boxes, a proscenium arch with ornate plasterwork, and an elaborate saucer dome on the ceiling.
 Albert Herter painted six murals for the theater's lobby, as well as another mural at the rear of the auditorium.

-A syndicate headed by Sol Bloom had acquired the theater's site in 1912.
+A syndicate headed by music publisher Sol Bloom acquired the theater's site in 1913.
 The Candler opened on May 8, 1914, with the film Antony and Cleopatra and started hosting legitimate shows during the 1914–1915 season.
 Cohan and Harris bought out Bloom's and Kleine's interests in the Candler in 1916 and renamed it the Cohan and Harris Theatre, hosting several successful shows in the 1910s.
 After Cohan and Harris's partnership dissolved in 1920, Harris continued to produce shows at the theater, renaming it after himself.
 Harris sold the theater in 1926 to the Shubert brothers, who struggled to produce successful shows and forfeited the theater after seven years.
-Max A. Cohen, head of the Cinema Circuit, acquired the Harris Theatre in 1933 and used it as a movie theater until 1994.
+Max A. Cohen, head of the Cinema Circuit, acquired the Harris Theatre in 1933; the venue was used as a movie theater until 1994.
 The city and state governments of New York acquired the theater as part of the 42nd Street Redevelopment Project in 1990.
 Forest City Ratner developed an entertainment and retail complex on the site in the 1990s, demolishing the theater to make way for Madame Tussauds.